ChBoyShPd/rcos-status-updates/spring_2019/week_10ACTUAL.md

 >

 ## Meeting Minutes:
-> slz and 777 looking to assist in development.
+> slz and 777 looking to assist in development, will probably be joining in the summer.